heavyblotto/bigfoot-war-game/docs/game_design.md

 Status effects generally last 1-3 rounds and can be applied through cards, Bigfoot abilities, or items.
 Players must use them strategically to gain advantages in combat.

+## Player account
+- Player account creation and login (to store progress)
+- Player profile with win history, achievements, and customizable settings
+- Player inventory for storing cards, items, and equipment
+- Player stats and progress tracking

 ## Characters and Classes

 ### Player Character